tilemill-project/tilemill/platforms/osx/packaging.md

     make

-    # check that static compile worked (should not see libsqlite3 in output):
+    # check that static compile worked (you should not see libsqlite3.dylib in output):
     otool -L lib/sqlite3_bindings.node